-5.2.2.2.
+5.3.2.2.
 Registering the JobCenter Cluster Startup Script

-Right-click [Roles], and then select [Generic Script] from the shortcut menu.
-Specify the path of the shared disk placed in Section 5.2.2.1, "Placing the JobCenter Cluster Startup Script" for the path of the generic script to be added.
+Right-click [Roles], and then select [Add Resource] from the shortcut menu to add a generic script.
+Specify the path of the shared disk placed in Section 5.3.2.1, "Placing the JobCenter Cluster Startup Script" for the path of the generic script to be added.